joelouthan/theologic.us/content/posts/family-devos-mark/2012-08-02-devotions-mark-1-7-8-jesus-baptizes-us-in-fire.md

 Christ, who is holy, perfect, and righteous and who has never sinned, is risen to life by the power of God the Holy Spirit.

-To be baptized is the utmost serious.
-That means that you are telling the world that you are choosing to follow Christ rather than yourself.
-Will you do it perfectly?
-No. Will you try to wander away?
-Yep.
-But this is where you realize it is not what you did or didn't do to save yourself but rather all that God did to save you.
+To be baptized in church in water is to tell the entire world that Christ has baptize me in the Holy Spirit.
+It is the to say that the Holy Spirit is dwelling in me, the Spirit has made me a child of God, and now I live to God forever.

 ## The Discussion